 You may want to skip the high fiber potato skins.
 They’re likely to increase inflammation, but the insides of potatoes can be great to eat during a Crohn’s flare-up.

 Like bananas, potatoes are a great source of potassium and can help your body maintain its balance of fluids while you’re managing a flare-up.

-You may also want to take vitamin supplements during this time in order to ensure that you’re getting the nutrition you need to reduce inflammation.
+You may also want to take vitamin supplements to ensure you’re getting the nutrition you need to reduce inflammation.